In This Article

 We're all about a one-length cut that hits just above the shoulders.
 Coupled with a fringe and unstructured bends, this look is fresh yet sophisticated.

 The queen of layered haircuts gives hers a little lived-in feel with tousled ends and beachy waves.
-To prep hair, detangle, and add shine, run the Garnier Whole Blends Honey Treasures Miracle Nectar 10-in-1 Leave-In ($8) through damp strands before styling.
+To prep hair, detangle, add shine, and run the Garnier Whole Blends Honey Treasures Miracle Nectar 10-in-1 Leave-In ($6) through damp strands before styling.

 Make like Viola Davis and give your cropped cut a retro feel with these glamorous waves.
 Amika High Tide Deep Wave Hair Crimper ($120) is what'll get the job done and keep hair looking crease-free.